Get

 5. Check Your Cat’s Teeth

 If you know that your cat’s diet has the all-clear but they still have bad breath, then dental disease might be the problem.
-Take your cat for a check-up with your veterinarian if you notice halitosis..
+Take your cat for a check-up with a veterinarian if you notice halitosis..
 You can also brush your cat’s teeth or give them natural treats that help keep plaque under control.

 6. Take Them to the Vet

-If you can’t find the reason for your cat’s unpleasant smell and you’ve tried the above tips, the next step is to make an appointment with your veterinarian to give your cat a good check-up.
+If you can’t find the reason for your cat’s unpleasant smell and you’ve tried the above tips, the next step is to make an appointment with a veterinarian to give your cat a good check-up.
 The reason behind the odor could be an unseen skin wound, an abscess, an infected nail, or a foreign body.
 Don’t overlook a stinky smell, because it’s likely an indication that something is not quite right with your cat’s health.

 divider 1 paws